 ‘Yeah I do, we’re in the rainy hell of the world,’ Horoth commented.
 ‘Look at those fuckin’ clouds comin’ over…is there a day it doesn’t rain around here?’

 ‘During the dry season, it only rains every other day,’ Seusea said with a smile.
 ‘You men are out of your element around here.’

-‘Weather-wise maybe, lady,’ Jarad said.
+‘Weather-wise maybe, lady,’ Jorad said.
 ‘But unfortunately the human element is the same wherever you go.
 Anyways Horoth, let these lizards free and we’ll get this carriage off the road.
 Let’s hide our tracks a little, and then we’ll discuss what comes next.’

-Horoth went up between the row of beasts and freed them from their halters and tackle.
+Horoth went up between the row of beasts and liberated them from their halters and tackle.
 With sibilant hisses, they scurried off into the jungle, elated to find themselves their own masters again.
 The four companions, with Seusea’s help, disposed of the bodies.
 The surviving brigand they set free, though he showed no proclivity to leave.

 ‘Where would I go?’ he asked.
 ‘I’m never gonna work for the Hand no more.
 She don’t like caravan guards who can’t guard if you get my meaning.’

 ‘I worked on a banana farm when I was a kid.’

 The guard took to his heels.
 Bos watched him go, scowling.
 ‘He’ll go running to somebody.’